 Students participate as classroom representatives and attend meetings every other week, unless otherwise specified.

 Members participate in fundraising and community service events throughout the school year, serving as role models for their peers.

 This club is designed for students who want to learn more about technology.

 TAP members also gain knowledge about new and exciting computer programs, applications and websites that are available today.

 The yearbook committee works on design and photography for the school yearbook.
-This particular club is open only to 6th graders and is limited to 15 students.

 All classroom supplies are provided and classes are run by a trained instructor.
 Registration and fee required for participation.